 A local storage resource is a reserved directory in the file system of the virtual machine in which an instance of a role is running.
 Code running in the instance can access the local storage resource when it needs to write to or read from a file.
 For example, a local storage resource can be used to cache data that may need to be accessed again while the service is running in Windows Azure.

 A local storage resource is declared in the service definition file.
 You can declare any number of local storage resources for a role.
 Each local storage resource is reserved for every instance of that role.
 The minimum amount of disk space that you can allocate for a local storage resource is 1 MB.
 The maximum amount that you can allocate for any given local resource depends on the size of the virtual machine that is specified for the role.
 Each virtual machine size has a corresponding total storage allocation, and the total space allocated for all local storage resources declared for a role cannot exceed the maximum size allotted for that virtual machine size.
-For more information about the maximum amount of local disk space that is allotted for each virtual machine size, see Configure Virtual Machine Sizes.
+For more information about the maximum amount of local disk space that is allotted for each virtual machine size, see Configure Sizes for Cloud Services.

 Be aware that it is the developer's responsibility to ensure that the amount of disk space that is requested for a local storage resource does not exceed the maximum amount allotted for a virtual machine.
 If you configure a local storage resource to be larger than the allowed maximum, an error will not occur until you attempt a write operation that exceeds the allowed maximum.
 In that case, the write operation will fail and an out of disk space error message will appear.
 The processing model for Windows Azure is try/fail.
 If you receive an out of disk space error you can handle the error and clear some disk space.
 You can then retry the write operation.